mtik00/free-game-notifier/README.md

 ## Docker

-The public image is located at `mtik00/steam-free-notifier`.
+The public image is located at `mtik00/free-game-notifier`.

 You can build the image yourself with:

-    docker build -t my-steam-free-notifier -f docker/Dockerfile .
+    docker build -t my-free-game-notifier -f docker/Dockerfile .

 ## docker-compose